 Instruction occurs through conferences, seminars, course work, individual and group supervision, and day-to-day collaboration with senior staff members.
 Opportunities for developing supervisory skills are also available.
+All fellows participate in a minimum of two hours of learning activities/seminars weekly.

 Regular seminars include: